A to Z Big Words Quiz – but do you know what they mean?

 Dictionary

 One of my favourite words is “Campanology”.
-It is the study of everything to do with bells and bellringing.
+It is the study of bells and bellringing.
 I’ve no idea why I like the word.
 The longest word in the English dictionary is “Pneumonoultramicroscopicsilicovolcanoconiosis”.
 And it’s an incredible 45 letters long!
 It’s a technical word for a lung disease called silicosis.
 I bet you cannot remember how to spell it!
 I fully expect a pedant to contact me and point out that I have made a grammatical mistake on this page.

-Now Find out If You Are a Big Word Expert
+Now, find out If You Are a Big Word Expert

 A to Z Big Words Quiz